-2. Chateaus/Castles : The campsite is central , and seems within a half hour drive away from most of the main attractions in the Vezere and Dirdogne valley.its called the place of 1001 Castles…every corner you turn there are more stunning chateaus.
+2. Chateaus/Castles : The campsite is central , and seems within a half hour drive away from most of the main attractions in the Vezere and Dordogne valley.
+This region is called the place of 1001 Castles…every corner you turn there are more stunning chateaus.
 There are actually 1600 chateaus in total.
-On stunning town is St Leon De Vezere, cobbled streets, homemade icecream shops and flower filled streets
+One stunning town is St Leon De Vezere with cobbled streets, homemade ice-cream shops and flower filled windows.

-3. Two caves within short driving distance of campsite Lascaux and Rouffignac, with incredible history.
-Seen as worlds oldest caves with prehistoric drawings dating back to 16 million years.
+3. Two caves within short driving distance of the campsite Lascaux and Rouffignac, offer incredible history.
+Seen as some of the worlds oldest caves with prehistoric drawings dating back 16 million years.
 We felt that despite heavy history lesson, the 7 year old was fascinated by drawings and had an huge appreciation.
-A little train takes you through one of the caves so even the 3 year old loved that
+A little train takes you through one of the caves so even the 3 year old loved that.

 The 7 year and 3 year old loved this site so much and would never have left it if they had anything to do with it.